stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - JWKset URL, and associated SSL/TLS certificate
   You can consult [our B2B portal](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7) for more information about this step.

-<aside class="success"> What is the use of our Certificate
+<aside class="success"> What is the use of our Certificate?
+Certificate is used to retrieve your JWKSet.
+We don't need client certificate but we need the root, the intermediate CA and the final public certificate.
+For testing, you could use a self signed certificate like that you could define validity period.</aside>

+ <aside class="success">Should I warn BMID if the certificate is changed?Yes, we need to be aware on time</aside>

 <aside class="success"> Can a same service point to separate SSL Certificates?